aamnah/tmdb-movies/README.md

 [Icons](https://thenounproject.com/browse/collection-icon/entertainment-and-movie-solid-streaming-on-screen-127119/?p=1)
 - Movie by WEBTECHOPS LLP from <a href="https://thenounproject.com/browse/icons/term/movie/" target="_blank" title="Movie Icons">Noun Project</a> (CC BY 3.0)
 - Movie by TTHNga from <a href="https://thenounproject.com/browse/icons/term/movie/" target="_blank" title="Movie Icons">Noun Project</a> (CC BY 3.0)

+Troubleshooting
+---
+**Getting HTML from Netlify function instead of JSON**: Check the function URL.
+The default URL structure is `https://<YOUR DOMAIN>/.netlify/functions/<FUNCTION NAME>` but if you give a custom path, it will become `https://<YOUR DOMAIN>/<FUNCTION PATH>`